nhs-england-tools/playwright-python-blueprint/README.md

 ## Getting Started

-> NOTE: This section is currently under development and requires futher work, so links to pages within this repository may not be very useful at this stage.
+> NOTE: This section is currently under development and requires further work, so links to pages within this repository may not be very useful at this stage.

 Once you've confirmed your installation is working, please take a look at the following guides on getting started with Playwright Python.